facebookresearch/nevergrad/docs/parametrization.rst

     :start-after: DOC_PARAM_10
     :end-before: DOC_PARAM_11

+Similarly, optimizers can use :code:`mutate` and :code:`recombine` methods to update the value of parameters.
+You can easily check how parameters mutate, and mutation of :code:`Array` variables can be adapted to your need:

 .. literalinclude:: ../nevergrad/parametrization/test_param_doc.py
     :language: python
     :dedent: 4
     :start-after: DOC_PARAM_100
     :end-before: DOC_PARAM_101

+Note that optimizer :code:`freeze` candidates to avoid modification their modification and border effects, however you can always spawn new parameters from them.

+Parametrization is also responsible for the randomness in nevergrad.
+They have a :code:`random_state` which can be set for reproducibility

 .. literalinclude:: ../nevergrad/parametrization/test_param_doc.py
     :language: python